dev-sec/chef-mysql-hardening/README.md

 Provides security configurations for mysql.
 It is intended to set up production-ready mysql instances that are configured with minimal surface for attackers.

 This cookbook focus security configuration of mysql and reuses the [mysql cookbook](https://github.com/opscode-cookbooks/mysql) for the installation.
+Therefore you can add this hardening layer on top of your existing mysql configuration in Chef.

 We optimized this cookbook to work with [os-hardening](https://github.com/TelekomLabs/chef-os-hardening) and [ssh-hardening](https://github.com/TelekomLabs/chef-ssh-hardening) without a hassle.
 It will play well without, but you need to ensure all preconditions like `apt-get update` or `yum update` are met.